l460289052/Orbitool/readme.md

 + Spectra

-  all spectra will be showed here.
-Spectrum will be showed right if double click at a spectrum.
+  all spectra will be shown here.
+Spectrum will be shown right if double click at a spectrum.

 + Spectrum's property